chris-allones/tidytuesday/20201013/datasaurus.md

     ## 12 wide_lines   54.3   47.8  16.8  26.9 -0.0666
     ## 13 x_shape      54.3   47.8  16.8  26.9 -0.0656

+These data sets have a lot in common.
+Specifically the x and y means, x and y standard deviations, and Pearson’s correlation coefficients are nearly identical.

+Let’s try fitting each data set to a linear model.

     ## # A tibble: 26 x 6
     ##    dataset term        estimate std.error statistic  p.value
     ##    <chr>   <chr>          <dbl>     <dbl>     <dbl>    <dbl>